Why you’ll love this Thai chicken salad

 - Soy sauce – I normally use reduced-sodium soy sauce.
 You can use either, but adjust your salt level accordingly if swapping.

-I recommend buying bagged lettuce for this salad because it cuts down on your prep time considerably, but if you need to prep your lettuce, do that now.
+- Buy bagged lettuce – I recommend buying bagged lettuce for this salad because it cuts down on your prep time considerably.

-Make the dressing.
-In a small bowl, mix the dressing ingredients together until smooth.
-If you’re meal prepping, this can be done up to two days ahead of time.
+- Meal prep tip – You can make your dressing up to two days in advance.
 Store the dressing in the fridge until you’re ready to assemble your salad.
 Let the dressing come to room temperature before adding it to your salad or it will be a little thick.

 Ingredients